September 30, 2014

 Will GM Salmon Be On Our Plate Soon?

-In late 2010, the U.S Food and Drug Administration (FDA) announced the final stages of its process to approve the GM salmon, and made the preliminary conclusion that the GE salmon is safe for to eat and does not pose a risk to the environment.
+In late 2010, the U.S Food and Drug Administration (FDA) made the preliminary conclusion that the GE salmon is safe for to eat and does not pose a risk to the environment.
 But FDA meetings in September 2010 did not conclude with a recommendation to approve the salmon.
 Instead, the FDA’s own committee members voiced serious concerns about the quality of the data and the risks.
 In January 2013, the US government released its environmental assessment of the GE Atlantic salmon, a last step to approving the GE fish.

 The GM fish was in a race with the GM pig called “Enviropig” to become the first genetically engineered animal in our food system but the campaign led by the Canadian Biotechnology stopped the GM pig in March 2012.
-Will the GM salmon be the first GM food animal approved in the world?
+The GM salmon would be the first GM food animal approved in the world.

 Atlantic salmon are farmed in both the Atlantic and Pacific Ocean.
 The escape of farmed fish from either marine net pens or hatcheries is serious, reoccurring pollution that threatens species.
 For example, mature escaped Atlantic salmon have been recorded in streams in B.C..